john-science/i-wish-i-were-at-defcon-25-hack-a-thon/logs/sunday.md

 Chapter 6 is still chugging away, building the final OS.

-But all of those tarred packages got me thinking: I really hate memorizing all those tar flag.
-And I am just terrible at:
+But all of those tarred packages got me thinking: I really hate memorizing all those `tar` flags.
+And I am just terrible at it:

 ![XKCD on tar](https://imgs.xkcd.com/comics/tar.png)

 So I am just going to write a little script to do all of that for me.
-Never again will I have to deal with all those annoying tar flags (that is, after I full understand all of them to write this script).
+Never again will I have to deal with all those annoying `tar` flags (that is, after I fully understand all of them well enough to write the script).
 And the project will be known as:

 # [StupidZip](https://github.com/theJollySin/StupidZip)